general-galactic/capacitor-esp-idf-provisioning/README.md

 sendCustomDataString(options: { deviceName: string; path: string; dataString: string; }) => Promise<{ success: boolean; returnString?: string; }>
 ```

-Send a custom string to the device with the given name
+Send a custom string to the device with the given name.
+This is usefull if you need to share other data with
+your device during provisioning.

 | Param         | Type                                                                   |
 | ------------- | ---------------------------------------------------------------------- |